SongbookPro/dart_fsm/README.md

 ## Usage

-To get started create an instance of `StateMachine` with the initial state and a map of transitions between states.
+To get started create an instance of `StateMachine<S, E>` with the initial state and a map of transitions between states.
 The map of transitions should be a map of state enums to a list of valid `Transition` from that state.

+When declaring an instance of `StateMachine` (or `FSM`), the type of the state and event enums must be explicitly specified in the generic type arguments (i.e. `StateMachine<State, Event>`).
+Failing to do so will reduce the compilers ability to validate the use of the state and event enums at compile time.

 Then call `fire` on the `StateMachine` instance to transition to the next state.